theo-armour/ucsf2/pookeepon-go/README.md

 ### CT Scan Files / The Abdomenal FlowMan

-I have yet to recive a CD ROM with the DICOM files of my recent scan.
+I have yet to receive a CD ROM with the DICOM files of my recent scan.
 Once I have these, I should be able to recreate a 3D viz.
 See also the 'Brain of Richard' app.
 But now augmented with five years of added experience and improved tools